liamblackwell/pyCompress/README.txt

 v2.1:
 Added a fix for "Conversion failed" and "Frames left in buffer" issues Added a check for the requested output size being too small.
 Displays this minimum in a printout if triggered.
-Output name is no longer a compulsory field - if none is given it will simply give it the input name + "_Compressed"
+Output name is no longer a compulsory field - if none is given it will simply give it the name + "_Compressed"

 v2:
 Added size specification - program performs 2-pass encoding to reach a specified output size, if one is provided.